1.Does my plan cover vaccines?

 If you bring your insurance ID with you while visiting an in-network doctor or hospital, there is no need for you to file a claim after your visit.
 Medical care providers will contact the insurance company first, and then send you the rest of the bill that you need to pay.
 The method of payment will be found on the bill.

-If you visit an out-of-network doctor or hospital, you need to pay first, and then file a claim within 90 days after your visit to get a refund.
+If you visit an out-of-network doctor or hospital, you need to pay first, and then file a claim within 90 days after your visit to get the reimbursement.